jyang759/ChallengeProblems/README.md

 # 1. TowerOfHanoi:
 https://en.wikipedia.org/wiki/Tower_of_Hanoi
-The Tower of Hanoi is a mathematical puzzle that consists of three pegs and a number of disks of different sizes, which can slide onto any peg.
+The Tower of Hanoi is a mathematical puzzle that typically consists of 3 pegs and a number of disks of different sizes, which can slide onto any peg.
 The puzzle starts with the disks in a neat stack in ascending order of size on one peg, the smallest at the top, forming a conical shape.

 ## Problem Statement